-Note: Minor modification assessment fee includes meeting on site with the builder to obtain a quote plus the completion visit.

-•
+Refer

-ACC makes referral to Housing Assessment Services

-Refer ACC81 Referral Form completed by ACC
+- ACC makes referral to Housing Assessment Services - ACC81 Referral Form completed by ACC

-Neiei

-- Heuring Assesses completes ensite assessment and identifies need for Miner
+Assess

-Housing Assessor completes onsite assessment and identifies need for Minor Modifications

-Assess ACC263 Report completed by Assessor
+- Housing Assessor completes onsite assessment and identifies need for Minor Modifications - ACC263 Report completed by Assessor

-- Access hepoint completed by Assessor
+Allocate Builder

-Allocate Assessor contacts Housing Supplier to allocate a builder

-Builder Assessor arranges a site visit
+- Assessor contacts Housing Supplier to allocate a builder - Assessor arranges a site visit

-differen
+Quote

-Builder prepares drawings and quote

-Quote ACC263, drawings and quote returned to Assessor
+- Builder prepares drawings and quote - ACC263, drawings and quote returned to Assessor

-luote

-Assessor sends all documentation to Housing Modification Service

-onsider Service Supplier (Enable NZ or Accessable depending on location) reviews quote to ensure quote is appropriate for the work commissioned.
-NOTE: ACC Prior approval for

-Report quoted costs is no longer required
+Consider Report Assessor sends all documentation to Housing Modification Service Supplier who reviews the quote to ensure quote is appropriate for the work commissioned.
+Note: ACC Prior approval for quoted costs is no longer required

+Build

-Housing Modification Service Supplier instructs builder to proceed
+- Housing Modification Service Supplier instructs builder to proceed - Construction Completed

-Build Construction Completed
+Complete

-• Housing Assessor reviews modifications to ensure they meet the client's needs
+- •Housing Assessor reviews modifications to ensure they meet the client's needs - Housing Modifications Services Supplier confirms completion of services to ACC - ACC1565 Completed and returned to ACC

-omplote -

-omplete ACC1565 Completed and returned to ACC
+Invoice

-V • Supplier sends invoice to ACC

-Invoice ACC will conduct audits on a selection of work undertaken to ensure pricing is within expected rates
+- Supplier sends invoice to ACC - ACC will conduct audits on a selection of work undertaken to ensure pricing is within expected rates

-\Where more than two minor modifications are requested per claim, ACC prior approval is required for any further minor modification request.
+Up to two modifications can be completed per claim without prior approval.
+If more than two modifications are required, prior approval must be obtained via email (a Purchase Order is not required).

+Where a Minor modification requires intensive administration (eg more administration than is available under HM30), Suppliers may use Service Item HM31 for additional time.
+The Supplier must keep a detailed record of how the activities funded under HM31 was used.
+The use of this code will be audited from time to time.

+Note: In situations where a Technical Housing Advisor is required for a Minor modification, a service item from the Schedule of Specialist Fees may be used eg HM61H.